yohannes911/select2/doc/protocol.md

 The Select 2 protocol in the above manner is lock free and safe:

-**Statement 2: Select 2 is safe in the following manner: blocks are never executed in parallel.**
+**Statement 3: The extended Select 2 protocol is safe in the following manner: blocks are never executed in parallel.**

 Proof: When blocks are executed in a thread, that thread must be selected.
 However due to Statement 1, threads are never selected in parallel, hence blocks are never executed in parallel.

-**Statement 3: Select 2 is lock free in the following manner: the protocol does not block (depends on / waits for) the business code running in another thread.**
+**Statement 4: The extended Select 2 protocol is wait-free in the following manner:**

-Proof: The protocol does not have blocking logic except for 3.2, when the token owner waits for the other thread to decide what to do.
-However if we examine what happens in the other thread during this wait, it turns out that section 3.2. waits only a finite number of steps and these steps does not involve external logic since token owner ship is taken before the injected block is executed.
+1. **The execution of one thread does not depend on (wait for) the execution of the other thread.**
+1. **If the injected block is wait-free then the whole Select 2 system is wait-free as well.**

+Proof:

+1. Select 2 logic does not depend on the injected block.
+2. According to Statement 2 above Select 2 itself is wait-free.
+Hence if the business logic is wait-free as well, then the whole is wait-free, too.

 Notes:

 * The above safety feature guarantees that critical sections are executed atomically or sequentally and never in parallel.
 However Select 2 does not guarantee that the block will be ever executed.
 It only guarantees that if it is executed than no other block is executed in parallel.
-* Lock free (in the above manner) does not mean that the business code running in one thread cannot block the other thread.
+* Independency does not mean that the business code running in one thread cannot block the other thread.
 There could be situations when the scheduler does not let other threads run before the business code exits.
-Select 2 only guarantees that its selection (or synchronization) logic does not depend on external, injected logic.

 ### TODO ###